backtestjs/command-line/README.md

 Although there is an option to download data from **binance** for `crypto` assets there is no automatic download available for traditional symbols such as `apple` or `tesla` stock as well as forex symbols such as `usdyen`.

-This candle data can be downloaded from third party sites such as `yahoo finance` and can then be easily imported to the BacktestJS database to use with any strategy.
+This candle data can be downloaded from third party sites such as `yahoo finance` and can then be easily imported to the Backtest database to use with any strategy.

 ### How to prepare CSV file